gti-gatech/BikewaySim/readme.md

 This final notebook runs the Dijkstra shortest path routing algorithm for the given OD pairs.
 Results are exported to file and processed to make the visualizations and metrics.

 ### Authors
-- **Reid Passmore**
-    - Ph.D.
+- **Reid Passmore**: Ph.D.
 Canddiate at the Georgia Institute of Technology
 - **Ziyi Dai**
 - **Fizzy Fan**